-Dress & Details Drop off to Bridal Suite> Dress will need hung once in suite.
-Place your details to the side in one area where they won't be moved so they are ready for your photographer upon arrival (photo details are listed on the "Wedding Checklist")
+Dress & Details Drop off to Bridal Suite> Your dress will need hung upon arrival in suite.
+Place your details to the side in an area where they won't be disturbed.
+Your photographer will be able to dive into details upon arrival if everything is in one tidy place (photo details are listed on the "Wedding Checklist").

 Pick up/Drop off Meals> You must eat!
 If you don't pre-plan this, it won't happen.
-Assign someone to deliver breakfast and lunch to both persons getting ready rooms.
-Sometimes one party starts far later than the other, luckies.
-It's okay to tell one party to come having eaten.
+Assign someone to deliver breakfast / lunch to both getting ready rooms.
+If you aren't providing a meal for everyone that is being asked to arrive early, let them know they should eat before arriving.

-Coolers & Snack Boxes> Delivery, loading and unloading on transport (great task for groomsmen, college friends or uncles).
-Don't forget to include icing coolers: If you're staying at a hotel using the onsite ice machine is a great way to save time.
+Coolers & Snack Boxes> Delivery, loading and unloading on to transport is a great task for groomsmen, college friends or uncles.
+Don't forget to include icing coolers in their assignment.
+If you're staying at a hotel, using the onsite ice machine is a great way to save time (and a few $$).

 Pick Up of Gifts & Personals> Who will be in charge of taking your gifts, signage, guest book and other personal items at the conclusion of the event?
-You'll want to ensure they have a cleaned out car and are only committing to taking 1 additional passenger at the end of the evening.
-If you're a BDE bride, our team will load these into your onsite vehicle, storage room at the venue or hand off to resort staff to ensure they get to your hotel room onsite.
+They should agree to arriving with a cleaned out car and space for 1 additional passenger at the end of the evening.

 Pick up your bags/dress from hotel > If you are leaving straight from the wedding night suite to your honeymoon, have someone pick up your wedding attire and overnight bags from the hotel.
-Most couples have family or friends staying at or in a nearby hotel that are happy to oblige.
-If they can't make it until later in the afternoon (recovery from the celebrations and all), check with your hotel to see if you can check your bags at the front desk for pick up.
+Most couples have family or friends staying nearby, that are happy to oblige.

 Return Cake Stand > If your cake is coming from an outside bakery, it will likely come with a rental cake stand that needs returned.

-Send in your Marriage License > Technically charged to your officiant, but you'll want to double check this If they are not sending it, who can you trust to get that in the mail right away?
-Pro Tip: Send your marriage license in certified.
-It's an important personal document, you'll want to know it go to where it's going.
+Send in your Marriage License > You'll want to double check if your officiant is sending your marriage license in or not, If not, who can you trust to get that in the mail right away?
+Pro Tip: Send your marriage license certified mail.
+You'll rest easier with a receipt of delivery.